Stop eating my food.

 The quality of the ingredients matters greatly.
 Many companies use old, yellow, and brown leaves that lack nutritional value but are cheap and great for marketing and profits.
 It does not matter if the ingredients have no real value left; they can still be listed as an ingredient on the label.

-Another common practice is to use commonly discarded parts like stems, which have very little nutritional value, but using just the stems is very profitable and adds lots of bulk.
+Another common practice is to use only commonly discarded parts, like stems, which have very little nutritional value.
+However, using just the stems is very profitable and adds lots of bulk.
 Companies can still list Swiss chard as an ingredient, even if they use the stems and none of the leaves.
-However, the buyer is the one who pays the penalty because they got a greens powder with no nutritional value.
+However, the buyer pays the penalty because they get a green powder with little nutritional value.
+Unfortunately, there is no way to tell from the label whether the company just used stems.

-You want your greens powder to be made with freshly harvested greens without the stems, which are processed and dried within hours of harvesting to have the highest nutritional value.
+You want your greens powder to be made with freshly harvested whole greens, not just the stems, which are processed and dried quickly after harvesting to have the highest nutritional value.

-We are very excited to announce the launch of Greens Without The Grass!
-It represents the next evolution of green food powders.
+We are very excited about the re-launch of Greens Without The Grass, the next evolution of green food powders, in partnership with _____________________.

 We grew tired of seeing green products full of grass, fillers, sweeteners, and flavorings.
 We were sick of companies refusing to tell us where the ingredients came from.
 We wanted something better.